viniciusvdias/pdm/finalproject/20251/G6/README.md

 ### 6.1 Experimental environment

+Os experimentos foram executados em:

+- CPU's: 12
+- Memory: 6gb ddr4
+- Fedora 40 workstation
+- Linux kernel v6.14
+- Docker 28.1.1

+- Enviroment: Jupyter running Spark driver

 ### 6.2 What did you test?

 ### 6.3 Results

 ## 7. Discussion and conclusions

-We planned to make the outlier detect using a framework called pyod, but it does not worked with spark enviroment so well, so we made that part using a combination of two methods called IQR and Z-score, to filter some registers with suspect data, as trips too much large or with average speed (trip distance / trip time) too low for exemple.
+We planned to make the outlier detect using a framework called pyod, but it does not worked with spark enviroment so well, so we made that part using a combination of two methods called IQR and Z-score, to filter some registers with suspect data, as trips too much large or with average speed (trip distance / trip time) too low for example.
 That worked well, so we decided to mantain it, even the cost being too much high.
 As a limitation of our work, we used an unique computer to process all the processing tasks, so we couldn't collect data about our project running into a cluster to test its limitation in distributed systems.
-In general, this is our project, that got real data from a real dataset to process some insights that can be used into some infrastructure or strategic decisions by the NY city hall or ride application managers (as uber for exemple).
+In general, this is our project, that got real data from a real dataset to process some insights that can be used into some infrastructure or strategic decisions by the NY city hall or ride application managers (as uber for example).

 ## 8. References and external resources